vviswanathan/MSDS6306_CaseStudy_2/CODEBOOK.md

 ProcrastinationData <- read.csv(ProcrastinationDataFile, sep = ",", header = T, na.strings = "")
 dim(ProcrastinationData)

-### The column names in the ProcrastinationData are too long:
+### The Column Names in the ProcrastinationData are too long:
 *We shortened the Column names to 12 characters and removed any special characters:*

 names(ProcrastinationData) <- c("Age", "Gender", "Kids", "Education", "WorkStatus",